The Most Comprehensive Guppies Care Guide On The Internet

 However, a more professional breeding takes careful planning and resources.

-First consider the environment you will be breeding them in.
+Consider the environment you will be breeding them in.
 Will you let nature take its course in their regular home tank as a casual breeder, or will you set up a special breeding tank to carefully control the breeding?

 If you will set up a breeding tank you should make sure it’s fairly large and gives ample space for breeding.
 It should be similar to the home tank so as not to stress them, but make mating easy.